The MLSYNTH App

 The Problem

-1. Papers are hard to digest
+1. Many papers are hard to digest

 2. Code is fragmented

-• Some estimators exist only in replication files
+• Some estimators exist only in replication files or are in fragile, unpackaged R/Python scripts

 Time Costs